 Chief of Nassarawa Eggon: Thank you very much.
 Mr President, Sir, in connection with health services, the Minister has done a service to this Region because his Ministry has cured so many diseases in this Region, for instance, the yaws.
 My people were given injections from which they benifited greatly.
 The injection gives them strength besides curing the diseases, and hope that this time they will be helped with the injections.
 I now turn to the Ministry of Education.
-The Minister has done a very good work, and we are grateful him.
-We want more teachers.
+The Minister him.
+Wċ want more teachers to